 Though simple, oil pulling is claimed to have extensive health benefits.
-Many claims that oil pulling strengthens gums, whitens teeth and eliminates plaque.
+Many claims that oil pulling strengthens gums, whitens teeth, and eliminates plaque.
 Others use it as a treatment for the Temporomandibular joint (TMJ) problem, an ailment that causes pain and stiffness of the jaw.
 Oil pulling is also considered one of nature’s most efficient ways to detox the body.

 An ancient Ayurvedic ritual dating back to almost 3,000 years, oil pulling has its origins in India as part of natural healing practices, according to the National Center for Biotechnology Information (NCBI).
-Original practitioners of oil pulling used Sunflower and Sesame oils as a way to promote oral health and detoxification and prevent bleeding gums, decay, dryness of throat, malodor, cracked lips and for strengthening teeth, gums and the jaw.
+Original practitioners of oil pulling used Sunflower and Sesame oils as a way to promote oral health and detoxification and prevent bleeding gums, decay, dryness of the throat, malodor, cracked lips and strengthening teeth, gums, and the jaw.

 How to do it?

 On an empty stomach, take a tablespoon of oil in your mouth and start swishing it around.
 First, the oil mixes with the saliva, turning it into a thin, white liquid.
 Lipids in the oil start pulling out toxins from the saliva.
-As the oil is swished around in the mouth, it continues to absorb these toxins and usually ends up turning thick, white and viscous.
+As the oil is swished around in the mouth, it continues to absorb these toxins and usually ends up turning thick, white, and vicious.
 Once this consistency is reached, spit it out, usually after around 15 – 20 minutes.

 Oil pulling can really transform your health.
 With the mouth as the home to numerous microorganisms and other toxins, the oil acts like a cleanser, pulling out the toxins before they get a hold and spread throughout the body.
-This frees up the immune system, reduces stress and internal inflammation and aids in overall well-being.
+This frees up the immune system, reduces stress and internal inflammation, and aids in overall well-being.
 Some claimed benefits of oil pulling are:

 Promotes oral hygiene